Azure-Samples/todo-java-postgresql-terraform/README.md

-# ToDo Application with a Java API and Azure Database for PostgreSQL - Flexible Server on Azure App Service
+# React Web App with Java API and PostgreSQL on Azure

 [![Open in Remote - Containers](https://img.shields.io/static/v1?label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Azure-Samples/todo-java-postgresql-terraform)

-A complete ToDo application that includes everything you need to build, deploy, and monitor an Azure solution.
-This application uses the Azure Developer CLI (azd) to get you up and running on Azure quickly, React.js for the Web application, Java for the API, Azure Database for PostgreSQL - Flexible Server for storage, and Azure Monitor for monitoring and logging.
-It includes application code, tools, and pipelines that serve as a foundation from which you can build upon and customize when creating your own solutions.
+A blueprint for getting a React web app with a Java API and a PostgreSQL database on Azure.
+The blueprint includes sample application code (a ToDo web app) which can be removed and replaced with your own application code.
+Add your own source code and leverage the Infrastructure as Code assets (written in Bicep) to get up and running quickly.

-Let's jump in and get the ToDo app up and running in Azure.
-When you are finished, you will have a fully functional web app deployed on Azure.
+Let's jump in and get this up and running in Azure.
+When you are finished, you will have a fully functional web app deployed to the cloud.
 In later steps, you'll see how to setup a pipeline and monitor the application.

 <img src="assets/web.png" width="75%" alt="Screenshot of deployed ToDo app">